sergey-shandar/purelogic-ts/README.md

 ### ES6

-The project targets "ES6" because TypeScript 1.8 supports `async` only for "ES6" and above.
+The project targets "ES6".
 According to [ES6 Compatibility Table](http://kangax.github.io/compat-table/es6/), we can use ES6 for
 - Edge 13+ (Windows 10, Windows 10 Mobile, Xbox One),
 - FireFox 45+,
 - Chrome 51+ (including Android 4.2+),